 Checklist for a best practice parental leave policy

-- Does the policy meet the minimum legislative requirements?
+- Does the policy meet the minimum legislative requirements under the FW Act?
 Visit the Fair Work Ombudsman’s website for further information.

-- Have I sought advice from my employer or employee association or other adviser?
+- Have I sought advice from my employer or employee association or other advisers about the policy?

-- Does the policy meet the unique needs of our employees?
+- Does the policy meet the needs of our employees and the workplace?

-- Is there a mechanism for constant review of the policy to ensure its continued relevance?
+- Is there a mechanism for regular review of the policy to ensure it remains relevant?

-- Can the policy be used to attract potential staff?
+- Can the policy be used to attract and retain potential staff?